Guide to apps in Slack

 What you need to know

 - There are a few different types of apps that you may see in Slack – built by Slack, third parties or your own team.
-How an app was built determines how it can be installed, used and managed in a workspace.
+How an app was built determines how it can be installed and managed in a workspace, as well as where and how you’ll be able to interact with it.

 - By default, any workspace member can install apps, but owners and admins can choose to restrict this permission.
 Once an app is installed to a workspace, any member can connect their account to use it.